How to Become an Emergency Technician Quickly and Affordably

 • How to use a defibrillator

-Ultimately, EMT I-Basic training teaches individuals how to respond to basic emergency situations.
+EMT I-Basic training teaches individuals how to respond to basic emergencies.

-If individuals are interested in pursuing the EMT training to become certified to handle more challenges, then individuals can continue on to earn their EMT-II or EMT-III certifications.
+If individuals are interested in pursuing EMT training to become certified to handle more challenges, they can continue earning their EMT-II or EMT-III certifications.
 EMT-II and EMT-III professionals are provided with more in-depth coursework and practice.
-By engaging in the second and third level of training, individuals are taught how to complete medical assistance tasks such as:
+By engaging in the second and third levels of training, individuals are taught how to complete medical assistance tasks such as:

 • How to use manual deliberators